NaveedNaseem84/PP1-Yoga-Calm/README.md

     margin: 0;
     box-sizing: border-box;
 }`
-* The code for the toggle menu, navigation menu, and the idea for the footer social icons was taken from the love running CI project and adapted to the Yoga Calm project requirements.
+* The toggle menu, navigation menu, and the idea for the footer social icons were taken from the love running CI project and adapted to the Yoga Calm project requirements.
+The sole purpose of this was to gain an understanding of how this logically worked and could be implemented.

 * The favicons used were also from the Love Running CI project.

  Reference links to the Love Running CI project :
   [Love Running walkthrough Project](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LRFX101+5/courseware/e805068059af42af87681032aa64053f/7525117e5cd144daa2a7b0c57843bbee/?child=first)

 #### Landing page:
 * The background was taking from: [A Person doing Yoga - Pexels](https://www.pexels.com/photo/a-person-doing-yoga-6648548/)

-* The quote  was taken from:  [105 Best Yoga Quotes to Inspire your Practice - Parade](https://www.pexels.com/photo/a-person-doing-yoga-6648548/)
+* The quote  was taken from:  [105 Best Yoga Quotes to Inspire your Practice - Parade](https://parade.com/1158471/kelseypelzer/yoga-quotes/)

 #### Start Yoga page:
 * Yoga general facts: